Floyd Schmoe: Later life

 His writing on nature, particularly A Year in Paradise, published in 1958, For the Love of Some Islands, published in 1964, and The Big Sur, published in 1975, was well received.

 Although retired from full-time activism, Schmoe continued to work for peace in his later life.
-He spoke out against the war in Viet Nam in 1966.
+He spoke out against the war in Vietnam in 1966.
 He marched on the United Nations for nuclear disarmament in 1982.
 He assisted in the establishment of the Seattle-Tashkent Peace Park in 1988.
 In 1990, he was the prime mover behind the Seattle Peace Park, using his prize money from the Hiroshima Peace Prize for funding.

 Floyd Schmoe was nominated three times for the Nobel Peace Prize by U.S. Representative Jim McDermott.

 Family

 Floyd became engaged to Ruth Pickering of Wichita, Kansas in 1916.
 They were both students at Friends University at the time.
 They were married August 17, 1919 after Floyd returned from World War I. Their first child, Kenneth, was born September 28, 1920.
 Their second child, Helen Elizabeth, was born and died in 1923.
 Their third child, Esther Roberta, was born in 1924.
 Their fourth child, Wilfred P., was born in 1927.
 Their fifth child, Ruthanna, was born in 1934.

 Ruth Schmoe died on March 15, 1969.
 Floyd married Tomiko Yamazaki, who he met as a volunteer for the "Houses for Hiroshima" project, in 1970.